Soviet phraseology

-The topic of this article is not limited to the Russian language, since this phraseology permeated all national languages in the Soviet Union.
-Nevertheless, Russian was the language of inter-nationality communication in the Soviet Union, and was declared official language of the state in 1990, therefore it was the major source of Soviet phraseology.
+The topic of this article is not limited to the Russian language, since this phraseology also permeated regional languages in the Soviet Union.
+Nevertheless, Russian was the official language of inter-nationality communication in the Soviet Union, and was declared official language of the state in 1990, therefore it was the major source of Soviet phraseology.

 Taxonomy

 The following main types of Sovietism coinage may be recognized: